Electrically switchable photonic diode empowered by chiral resonance: Methods

 \subsection{Device fabrication}

 Waveguide-coupled spiral ring resonators were fabricated on an SOI platform via a multiple-project wafer (MPW) service (CSiP180A1, CUMEC).
-The single-mode rib waveguide was designed with a thickness $T$ of 220~nm and a width $W$ of 450~nm.
-Here, by optimizing the gap spacing between the waveguide and the microring to be $\sim$200~nm, the microring resonators were designed to work near the critical coupling criteria in the linear regime (i.e., the intrinsic loss coefficient is balanced by the input-coupling coefficient, $r_{\mathrm{lin}} = \kappa_{\mathrm{in}}$).
+The single-mode rib waveguide was designed with a thickness $T$ of $220\,\mathrm{nm}$ and a width $W$ of $450\,\mathrm{nm}$.
+The spiral ring geometry follows the design established in our prior study \cite{bib41}.
+Here, by optimizing the gap spacing between the waveguide and the microring to be $\sim 200\,\mathrm{nm}$, the microring resonators were designed to work near the critical coupling criteria in the linear regime (i.e., the intrinsic loss coefficient is balanced by the input-coupling coefficient, $\gamma_{\mathrm{total}} = \kappa_{\mathrm{in}}$).
 The aluminum-based phase shifter was integrated on the segment between the two spiral edges.